-In a previous post, we shared some interesting data and insights on Black Friday shopping and how it’s one of the most active shopping days for small businesses.
-While Small Business Saturday was still a significant sales day for Main Street businesses, Black Friday still reigns supreme for big and small retailers alike.
+Previously we’ve shared some insights on Black Friday shopping and how it’s one of the most active shopping days for small businesses.
+While Small Business Saturday is becoming a very significant sales day for Main Street businesses, Black Friday still reigns supreme for big and small retailers alike.

 27% of holiday sales happen in two weeks

 While Black Friday weekend accounts for about 10% of holiday sales, it is only the start of the season.
-Visa analyzed purchases and shopping behavior from last year, and they found 27.1% of all holiday shopping happened in the two weeks before Christmas.
+Before the “COVID era,” Visa analyzed purchases and shopping behavior, and they found 27.1% of all holiday shopping happened in the two weeks before Christmas.

 The Top Three Holiday Sales Days (According to Visa)

 - 3. Christmas Eve & December 22 (tie)

 This aligns pretty well with our holiday sales analysis for small business retailers.
 We found that the top days typically are: